GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
-I would do things and they would just turn out right.
+> ### There is an amazing commonality in the types of difficulties you run into.
+In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts